Shifting the Dial: 5 year productivity review

 Note: * Some revisions to correct typos and some estimates have been made, primarily to appendix B of the report.

 Following checking, the Commission has revised some estimates in appendix B of the impacts of reforms that improve the efficiency of markets (and related to that, a few corresponding changes to chapter 5 and supporting paper 13).
 These address concerns about the degree to which numerical estimates are sufficiently reliable for some specific reforms, and in other instances correct early estimates.
 The changes do not affect any qualitative judgments made in appendix B or elsewhere in the report, or the overall view about the collective magnitude of traditional microeconomic reform.
 Some minor corrections of typos have also been made.
-The changes are included in the report published online.
+The changes were included in the report published online on 4 July 2019.